socialmedia-class/socialmedia-class.github.io/assignment3.md

 <div class="alert alert-info">
   <p>This homework is optional.
-Submit on Carmen by December 9th (11:59pm); strictly no late submission or alternative submission methods will be accepted for this extracurricular assignment.
+Submit on Carmen by April 20 (11:59pm); strictly no late submission or alternative submission methods will be accepted for this extracurricular assignment.
 You may choose to do this homework in a group of two students or all by yourself.</p>
 </div>